Drug and Alcohol Testing for CDL Drivers – [Video Training Kit]

 What This DOT Drug and Alcohol Training Covers:

-- When can a CDL driver be prevented from reporting to work when it comes to using drugs or drinking alcohol? (either when they are currently under the influence, or, they have used one of the substances within the last four hours before reporting to work)
+• When can a CDL driver be prevented from reporting to work when it comes to using drugs or drinking alcohol? (either when they are currently under the influence or they have used one of the substances within the last four hours before reporting to work)

-- In some instances, a driver might also be unable to drive while on certain prescription or over the counter medications
+• In some instances, a driver might also be unable to drive while on certain prescription or over-the-counter medications.

-- What is a “safety sensitive” employee and what must the employer be required to do? (they are required to set up a drug and alcohol testing program)
+• What is a “safety-sensitive” employee, and what must the employer be required to do? (they are required to set up a drug and alcohol testing program)

-- Does the FMCSA keep a database of drug or alcohol violations?
-(Yes, the database is available to all employers so they can determine if a driver has ever had a history of drug or alcohol related violations)
+• Does the FMCSA keep a database of drug or alcohol violations?
+(Yes, the database is available to all employers so they can determine if a driver has ever had a history of drug or alcohol-related violations)

-- What forms of drug or alcohol testing are there? (either breath or saliva testing for alcohol, or urinalysis for drug detection)
+• What forms of drug or alcohol testing are there? (either breath or saliva testing for alcohol, or urinalysis for drug detection)

-- Newly hired employees before they are allowed to start driving a commercial vehicle
+2. Newly hired employees before they are allowed to start driving a commercial vehicle

-- Random unannounced testing of drivers
+4. Random unannounced testing of drivers

 Additional Topics Discussed in the Drug and Alcohol Testing Training for CDL Drivers:

-- What does the Federal Motor Carrier Safety Administration FMCSA say about a driver who refuses to take a drug or alcohol test?
+• What does the Federal Motor Carrier Safety Administration FMCSA say about a driver who refuses to take a drug or alcohol test?
 (Drivers need to understand that under the rules of FMCSA, a refusal is equivalent to a positive test and all of the consequences that come with that)

-- How long is a driver allowed to take to produce a urine sample at the testing facility?
+• How long is a driver allowed to take to produce a urine sample at the testing facility?
 (They have up to 3 hours to provide the urine.
-If they are unable, they will be evaluated by a MRO or Medical Review Officer to determine why the specimen couldn’t be provided.
+If they are unable, they will be evaluated by an MRO or Medical Review Officer to determine why the specimen couldn’t be provided.
 If the MRO cannot provide a medical explanation, it will be treated as if the employee refused to take the test)

-- What items does a Five Panel urinalysis test for?
+• What items does a Five Panel urinalysis test for?

-- Amphetamines or methamphetamines
+1. Amphetamines or methamphetamines

-- Phencyclidine also known as PCP
+2. Phencyclidine also known as PCP

-- Marijuana
+3. Marijuana

-- Opioids and opiates
+4. Opioids and opiates

-- Cocaine
+5. Cocaine

-- What is an EBT or Evidential Breath Testing Device and when is it used in alcohol testing?
+• What is an EBT or Evidential Breath Testing Device, and when is it used in alcohol testing?

-- When should an employee who has tested positive for drugs or alcohol, be provided with a list of Substance Abuse Professionals or SAP?
+• When should an employee who has tested positive for drugs or alcohol, be provided with a list of Substance Abuse Professionals or SAP?

-- and much more….
+• and much more….

-If you employ Commercial Drivers then teaching them about the role of drug and alcohol testing is important.
+If you employ Commercial Drivers, then teaching them about the role of drug and alcohol testing is important.
 This Drug and Alcohol Testing Training for CDL Drivers will do just that.
-Available as an English or Spanish speaking DVD or USB stick, this complete training program will help keep your driver safe, and your business on the right track
+Available as an English or Spanish-speaking DVD or USB stick, this complete training program will help keep your driver safe and your business on the right track.

 DOT Drug and Alcohol Training For Truck Drivers Video – Full Length Preview: